-1Qualified students should substitute higher Calculus (MATH 25).
+Qualified students should substitute Calculus (MATH 25).

-2One lab course in each Chemistry and Physics, or two in Chemistry (selected from CHEM 1, 2, 3, 4, 16, 131; PHYSICS 3, 11, 15).
+&lt;sup>2 One lab course in each Chemistry and Physics, or two in Chemistry (selected from CHEM 1, 2, 3, 4, 16, 131; PHYSICS 3, 11, 15).

-3One course must be taken in each subdivision: (a) English Composition (ENGL 1, 50, or 53); (b) Speech (C&T 11); (c) Visual Methods (ART 2, 3, 161, or 162; or EDUC 142; or HEC 173; or VOTC 156).
+&lt;sup>3 One course must be taken in each subdivision: (a) English Composition (ENGL 1, 50, or 53); (b) Speech (C&T 11); (c) Visual Methods (ART 2, 3, 161, or 162; or EDUC 142; or HEC 173; or VOTC 156).

-Social Sciences: in addition to Economics and American Political Systems, three more hours must be taken in either Anthropology, Psychology, or Sociology.
-Humanities: courses must be taken in three of the five subdivisions (a) Art, Music, Theatre; (b) History (including history courses in other humanities); (c) Literature (including foreign language literature courses); (d) Philosophy; (e) Religion.

-5One course selected from the following (CE 163; GEOL 1, 25, 60; P&SS 61, 261).

-6Eighteen hours in Professional/Technical subjects selected with consent of program advisor.
+- Social Sciences: in addition to Economics and American Political Systems, three more hours must be taken in either Anthropology, Psychology, or Sociology.
+Humanities: courses must be taken in three of the five subdivisions (a) Art, Music, Theatre; (b) History (including history courses in other humanities); (c) Literature (including foreign language literature courses); (d) Philosophy; (e) Religion. - One course selected from the following (CE 163; GEOL 1, 25, 60; P&SS 61, 261). - Eighteen hours in Professional/Technical subjects selected with consent of program advisor.

 RECREATION MANAGEMENT All majors in Recreation Management are required to successfully complete a series of core courses during the freshman and sophomore years.
-Upon completion of the sophomore year the student may elect to concentrate in one of two areas: Public Outdoor Recreation or Private Outdoor Recreation and Tourism.
+Upon completion of the sophomore year the student may elect to concentrate in one of two areas: Public Outdoor

+Recreation or Private Outdoor Recreation and Tourism.

 These concentrations are designed to prepare students for professional careers in the management of outdoor recreation resources.
-The public recreation resources include parks, campgrounds, and recreation areas at the local, regional, state, and federal governmental levels.
-Private resources include ski areas, campgrounds, hunting preserves, and other specialized recreation areas.
+The public recreation resources include parks, forests, and recreation areas at the local, regional, state, and federal governmental levels.
+Private resources include ski areas, campgrounds, hunting preserves, resorts, and other specialized recreation areas.